xuyp-csu/scCAD/README.md

 `scCAD` package requires only a standard computer with enough RAM to support the in-memory operations.

 ### OS Requirements
-This package is supported for *Linux*.
+This package is supported for *Linux* and *macOS*.
 The package has been tested on the following system:
 + Linux: Ubuntu 16.04.7
++ macOS: Monterey 12.6.3

 ### Prerequisites